The Illusion of

 Logging infrastructure

 Exposure SurfacePrompts and outputs are captured for debugging and audit.
-These logs sit in architecturally separate systems with different — often weaker — access controls.
+These logs sit in separate systems with different — often weaker — access controls.

 Log governance is almost never covered by AI service agreements.